The Internet of Value

 Logistics and Supply-Chain-Management

 One example is the cold-chain-logistic solution of Vechain & DNV GL.
-The Chinese startup is already working in cooperation with major logistic & assurance companies like DNV GL, Kühne & Nagel and local grocery stores in China.
-They have developed a solution for convenient food, sensitive for temperature.
-IoT-sensors placed in containers, trucks and storage rooms along the supply-chain measure the temperature and store all data directly on the Vechain Thor Blockchain.
-Consequently, the consumer is able to simply scan a QR-code on his (e.g. Sushi-box) and immediately sees if his meal was handled, transported and stored correctly with the right temperature.
-Due to the fact that all data is stored on the immutable Blockchain, everybody can be sure that no data is tampered or distorted.
+The Chinese startup is already working in cooperation with major logistic & assurance companies like DNV GL, Kühne & Nagel, and local grocery stores in China.
+They have developed a solution for convenient food, sensitive to temperature.
+IoT-sensors placed in containers, trucks, and storage rooms along with the supply-chain measure the temperature and store all data directly on the Vechain Thor Blockchain.
+Consequently, the consumer can simply scan a QR-code on his (e.g. Sushi-box) and immediately sees if his meal was handled, transported, and stored correctly with the right temperature.
+Since all data is stored on the immutable Blockchain, everybody can be sure that no data is tampered or distorted.

 P2P Energy Trading

 Today we handle our energy-supply centralized.
 Profit-orientated companies are providing energy for whole populations but the sector is strongly changing since the liberalization in the late ’90s.
 The new trend goes to alternative energy sources and decentralized models.